Hamilton Tigers (football): Post-war

-After the Tigers folded, a new team was formed in 1941 to begin play in the ORFU named the Hamilton Wildcats.
+During the war, a new team was formed in 1941 to begin play in the ORFU, named the Hamilton Wildcats.
 The Wildcats enjoyed success in Steeltown after having won the Grey Cup in 1943 and having outstanding regular season records.
-The Tigers resumed operations in 1945 along with the rest of the IRFU, but, due to poor play by the Tigers and superb play by the Wildcats, the Tigers found it difficult to compete in the Hamilton market.
+The Tigers resumed operations in 1945 along with the rest of the IRFU, but both clubs found it difficult to directly compete in the Hamilton market.
 More importantly, the Tigers were experiencing monetary disputes with the IRFU over allocations of revenue.
 After signing Frank Filchock, who had been suspended by the NFL due to gambling issues, the Tigers felt that the other teams in the IRFU should share in the payment of his high salary because they were benefiting from higher attendances when he was playing in their cities.
 After the IRFU refused, the Tigers made an arrangement with the ORFU and transferred to that league, with the Wildcats switching to the IRFU on April 9, 1948.

 The switch proved to be a costly one as Filchock left to join the Montreal Alouettes in 1949 and the Tigers were left out of the IRFU.
 Not only that, but both the Tigers and the Wildcats were struggling to compete for fan support and the financial repercussions started to mount.
 As a result, local prominent citizens including Ralph W. Cooper, Frank M. Gibson, C.C.
 Lawson, and Sam Manson decided that the two clubs should amalgamate and operate as one entity.
 As such, the Hamilton Tiger-Cats football club began play in 1950 in the IRFU as the singular representative of the city of Hamilton.
+The club kept the black and gold of the Tigers.
+The only nod to red-clad Wildcats is the red tongue in Tiger-Cats' logo.